fcn06/swarm/README.md

 ## **🗺️ Road Ahead & How You Can Contribute**

-Swarm.rs is a project born out of discovery and exploration!
+Swarm is currently a project for discovery and exploration!
 While not production-ready, it's a fantastic playground for understanding how these protocols can be combined to build powerful agentic systems.
+We are actively enhancing its capabilities and robustness.

 We're continuously working on improvements, including: